-As of December 31, 2021, the Company had a cash balance, working capital and accumulated deficit of approximately \$2,600,000, \$2,600,000 and \$6,600,000, respectively.
-During the year ended December 31, 2021, the Company generated a net loss of approximately \$3,100,000.
+As of December 31, 2022, the Company had a cash balance, working capital and accumulated deficit of approximately \$2,400,000, \$2,040,000 and \$11,500,000, respectively.
+During the year ended December 31, 2022, the Company generated a net loss of approximately \$5,700,000.

-The Company believes its current cash on hand will not be sufficient to meet its operating obligations and capital requirements for at least twelve months from the issuance of these financial statements.
+The Company believes its current cash on hand will not be sufficient to meet its operating obligations and capital requirements for the next twelve months from the issuance of these financial statements.
+These conditions raise substantial doubt about the entity's ability to continue as a going concern.
 Therefore, the Company will need to raise further capital through the sale of additional equity or debt securities or other debt instruments to support its future operations.
-The Company has engaged with an investment bank to assist with the fund raise, however there can no assurance that a financing can be completed on terms acceptable to the Company.
+The Company has engaged an investment bank to assist with the fund raise, however there can be no assurance that a financing can be completed on terms acceptable to the Company.
 The Company has also taken preliminary steps to file a registration statement on Form S-1 with the SEC for a proposed public offering and a listing application with Nasdaq, but there is no assurance that the offering and the listing application will be successful.

-The Company's operating needs include the planned costs to operate its business, including amounts required to fund working capital and capital expenditures.
+The Company requires funding for operating needs and capital expenditures.
 The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully commercialize its products and services, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement its product and service offerings.
 There is also no assurance that the amount of funds the Company might raise will enable the Company to complete its development initiatives or attain profitable operations.
-If the Company is unable to obtain additional financing on a timely basis, it may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on the Company's business, financial condition and results of operations, and ultimately, the Company could be forced to discontinue its operations and liquidate.
+If the Company is unable to obtain additional financing on a timely basis, it may have to curtail its development, marketing and promotional activities.
+Reduction in these efforts would have a material adverse effect on the Company's business, financial condition and results of operations, and ultimately, the Company could be forced to discontinue its operations and liquidate.